Larabee0/Undergrad-Dissertation/README.md

 - nothing focused on real-time terrain generation in games
 ### Refined research question
 Out of a given set of triangular simplification algoirthims, which has the best balance of execution time to geometric accuracy for real-time terrain generation?

+# Computing Artefact
+The computing artefact using my comp305 project.
+This is a C# Vulkan ECS graphics engine which generates convex planetry terrain meshes based off a number of settings and a seed.
+In this proposal I am adding to it the features needed to measure the Simplication algorthims I have selected.
+For comp302's submission I am adding the calculation of Geometric Devation.
+All content written for comp302 will be inside the comp302 folder (Comp-302-2202796\SDL-Vulkan-CS\Comp302)